3dbeb41841bfbfcc24d55143816cf7f1/ruby-pry-and-control-flow/README.md

 my_favorite_animal = "Alligator"
 puts my_favorite_animel
 ```
-From the terminal, `cd` into the folder containing the file.
-Enter the `pry` shell and run `load pry.rb`.
-We should get an error like `undefined local variable or method `my_favorite_animel'`.
+From the terminal, `cd` into the folder containing the file and run `pry pry.rb`.
+We should get an error like `undefined local variable or method 'my_favorite_animel'`.

 Let's insert a `binding.pry` to freeze the code at a particular point in time and check out what's actually going on.